Bank of England Base Rate Explained

 How is the base rate set?

 The committee also pays attention to growth, employment, and financial stability, but inflation is the anchor.
-Everything else feeds into the question: is inflation likely to be at 2% in around two years, or not?
+Everything feeds into the question: is inflation likely to be at 2% in around two years?
+If the answer is "no, too high," they raise rates.
+If "no, too low," they cut.
+If "roughly on track," they hold.

 What the base rate does to your money

-The base rate touches almost every financial product you use.
-Here is how the main ones respond.
+Here is how the main products respond.

 Mortgages